Draw the three-dimensional structures of the following compounds.... | Channels for Pearson+

 5. Chirality Chirality

 Draw the three-dimensional structures of the following compounds.
-Draw the mirror image of each structure and label them as chiral or achiral.
-Also, label the pair representing enantiomers.
+Draw the mirror image of each structure and identify them as the same compounds or a pair of enantiomers.
+Also, label each of these molecules as chiral or achiral.

 Draw the three-dimensional structures of the following compounds.
-Draw the mirror image of each structure and label them as chiral or achiral.
-Also, label the pair representing enantiomers.
+Draw the mirror image of each structure and identify them as the same compounds or a pair of enantiomers.
+Also, label each of these molecules as chiral or achiral.

 ANSWERS OPTIONS